sdiehl/zero-to-qed/docs/src/11_type_theory.md

 The fundamental trade-off is expressiveness versus automation.
 Full dependent types let you express arbitrary properties but require manual proof effort.
 Decidable type systems like Rust and Haskell infer types automatically but cannot express many important invariants.
 Choose based on whether you need machine-checked proofs or just strong static guarantees.

 In short: Lean and Coq make you prove everything is correct, Rust makes you prove memory is safe, Haskell makes you prove effects are tracked, and most other languages just trust you not to ship on Friday.

+## Where Types Meet Values

+Type theory provides the foundation.
+The next chapter explores dependent types in depth: how types can depend on values, how propositions become types, and how proofs become programs.
+This is where Lean's power as a theorem prover emerges from its foundations as a programming language.